I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfmemory/nf-wdfmemory-wdfmemorycreatefromlookaside.md

 </p>

 ## -remarks
-<p>After your driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff548694">WdfLookasideListCreate</a> to create a lookaside-list object, the driver can call <b>WdfMemoryCreateFromLookaside</b> to obtain a buffer from the lookaside list. </p>
+<p>After your driver calls <a href="..\wdfmemory\nf-wdfmemory-wdflookasidelistcreate.md">WdfLookasideListCreate</a> to create a lookaside-list object, the driver can call <b>WdfMemoryCreateFromLookaside</b> to obtain a buffer from the lookaside list. </p>

 <p>The framework provides a handle to a memory object that represents the buffer.
 When the framework creates the memory object, it uses object attributes that the driver supplied when it called <b>WdfMemoryCreateFromLookaside</b>.</p>

-<p>When your driver has finished using a memory object that it obtained from a lookaside list, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548734">WdfObjectDelete</a> to return the memory object to the lookaside list.</p>

-<p>For more information about framework memory objects and lookaside lists, see <a href="wdf.using_memory_buffers">Using Memory Buffers</a>.</p>

-<p>If lookaside-list buffers are being allocated from the pageable memory pool, the <b>WdfMemoryCreateFromLookaside</b> method must be called at IRQL &lt;= APC_LEVEL.
-Otherwise, the method can be called at IRQL &lt;= DISPATCH_LEVEL.</p>

-<p>The following code example creates a lookaside list and stores the list's handle in driver-defined device object context space.
-Then, the driver obtains a buffer from the lookaside list.</p>

-<p>After your driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff548694">WdfLookasideListCreate</a> to create a lookaside-list object, the driver can call <b>WdfMemoryCreateFromLookaside</b> to obtain a buffer from the lookaside list. </p>

-<p>The framework provides a handle to a memory object that represents the buffer.
-When the framework creates the memory object, it uses object attributes that the driver supplied when it called <b>WdfMemoryCreateFromLookaside</b>.</p>

-<p>When your driver has finished using a memory object that it obtained from a lookaside list, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548734">WdfObjectDelete</a> to return the memory object to the lookaside list.</p>
+<p>When your driver has finished using a memory object that it obtained from a lookaside list, the driver must call <a href="..\wdfobject\nf-wdfobject-wdfobjectdelete.md">WdfObjectDelete</a> to return the memory object to the lookaside list.</p>

 <p>For more information about framework memory objects and lookaside lists, see <a href="wdf.using_memory_buffers">Using Memory Buffers</a>.</p>